boryanagoncharenko/CssCoco/analysis.md

 **Description**: Do not use shorthand properties, except border.
 **Source**: [phpied](http://www.phpied.com/css-coding-conventions/), [LiquidContract](http://wiki.liquid-contact.com/index.php?title=CSS_Coding_Conventions#Introduction), [CodeGuide](http://codeguide.co/)
 **Violations**:  A warning should be issued when any of the properties are encountered: margin, padding, background, font, list-style, transition
-**Actions**: Find properties that match the list [margin, padding, backgruond, font, list-style, transition]
+**Actions**: Find properties that match the list [margin, padding, background, font, list-style, transition]

 ---
 **Description**: Do not put quotes in uri values.